-The Two Week Student Immersion Course in Yogyakarta, Central Java usually runs in December/January and is an intensive program limited to a group of six students who undertake a combination of classroom study and field activities aligned to Australian curriculum (VCE, HSC and IB).
+The Two Week Jogjakarta High School Immersion Program takes place in Central Java during December/January and is an intensive program limited to a group of six students who undertake a combination of classroom study and field activities aligned to Australian curriculum (VCE, HSC and IB).
 Classes are held from Monday to Friday from 9am until 3:30pm, with students spending time with their host families during the evening and on the weekends.

 IndoAustay also facilitate the Two Week Adult Immersion Course that runs in July and January in Bandung.

 ‘I found that immersion into the Indonesian way of life was totally less confronting than what I was expecting, and the experience enabled me to rapidly improve my fluency in Bahasa Indonesia’

 Often called “Jogja”, for short, Yogyakarta is considered the soul of Java due to its long history of preserving Javanese culture and cultivating the arts, such as gamelan music, traditional dance, batik textile making, and wayang kulit shadow puppetry.
 The city is a short distance from such historic icons as Borobudur, the world’s largest Buddhist monument, and Prambanan, a Hindu temple complex that rivals Cambodia’s famed Angkor Wat.